git-iputusukma/git-iputusukma.github.io/_pages/design/draft.md

 ---
 title: Design Draft
-author: Tao He
+author: IPSH
-date: 2022-02-06
+date: 2024-09-30
-category: Jekyll
+category: ipsh
 layout: post
 ---

-This is an draft page.
+This is a draft page.